Rosi Braidotti: Honours

 On 3 March 2005, Braidotti was honored with a Royal Knighthood from Queen Beatrix of the Netherlands; in August 2006 she received the University Medal from the University of Łódź in Poland and she was awarded an Honorary Degree in Philosophy from Helsinki University in May 2007.
 In 2009, she was elected Honorary Fellow of the Australian Academy of the Humanities.
-Since 2009 she is a board member of Consortium of Humanities Centre and Institutes.
+Since 2009, she has been a board member of Consortium of Humanities Centre and Institutes.
 In 2013 she received an Honorary Degree in Philosophy from Linköping University in Sweden.
 Braidotti was elected a member of Academia Europaea in 2014.
+In 2022, Rosi Braidotti was granted the Humboldt Research Award (von Humboldt Forschungspreis) for Lifelong Achievements in research and teaching.
+The Alexander von Humboldt Foundation and the University of Göttingen, Germany.
+She was sponsored by Prof. Hiltraud Casper-Hehne.